 The Ian Kirkpatrick Rugby Scholarship assists an all-rounder with exceptional rugby skills to attend King’s College as a boarder.
 Recipients of the scholarship may not otherwise be able to attend King’s without the financial assistance of this scholarship.
 This scholarship contributes $4000.00 towards tuition fees.Download a Ian Kirkpatrick Rugby application form

 Bradley Fenner Scholarship

 Mr Stride, a King's College Old Collegian, has generously created a scholarship for boys from King's School who are entering the College, but demonstrate a need for financial support.
-There will be two scholarships available in 2020, each to the value of $5000.00 towards tuition fees.
-Where there are more candidates than scholarships available, both the need and merit of each individual candidate will be taken into account.Download a Stride Scholarship application form
+There will be one scholarship available in 2020, to the value of $3000.00 towards tuition fees.
+If there is more than one candidate, both the need and merit of each individual candidate will be taken into account.Download a Stride Scholarship application form

 Mark and Angela Clatworthy Scholarship

 Since 2014 Old Collegian and Orthopaedic Knee Surgeon Mr Mark Clatworthy (Averill, 1978-82) and his wife Angela have chosen to provide yearly boarding scholarship solutions for promising students as their focus.
 Recipients are preferably of Māori or Pacific descent with a strong all round academic and/or sporting ability or who because of financial disadvantage might otherwise have been unable to receive an education at the College.Download a Mark and Angela Clatworthy application form

 Note: all scholarships and/or bursaries are subject to annual review and may be withdrawn where performance is unsatisfactory.
 Some scholarships may not be available in certain years.